Meeting Minutes

 Secretary/Recorder, RRRHOA

-Note: These minutes are in draft form and are not official until approved by the Board at the 11 May 2015 meeting.
+Please Note: These minutes are in draft form only until approved by the RRRHOA Board at the 14 December 2015 meeting.